Farmers’ Wildlife Calendar: Climate Tracker

 *All the pdfs can be downloaded or printed for use.

+You don’t need to be a farmer to take part in the recording initiative and we are delighted to get records from across Ireland from anyone.
 Similar to the old rhyme, we need the very first occurrence of these seasonal events.
 You can choose as many or as few species to record.

 Live Observation Map

 As observations are submitted throughout the year, the map below will become populated with more records over time.
 Visitors have the option, in the top right-hand corner the screen, of selecting the species or natural event they are most interested in and viewing where the first sightings of each have been reported from.